 Stories aren’t simply a narrative with a beginning, middle, and end.
 Stories are your perspective and experience.

-Not all stories lead to suffering but all suffering does stem from a story.
-When your stories define you, they trap you – often in the drama triangle.
+Not all stories lead to suffering but all suffering stems from a story.
+When our stories define us, they trap us.

 One of the most fundamental practices of Conscious Leadership is to learn to notice what is fact vs. what is a story and to look for alternative stories.
 This concept is one of the first things I teach when I begin working with CEOs, founders, and executive teams.